meilisearch/documentation/faq/faq.md

 ## I am trying to add my documents but I keep receiving a `400 - Invalid data` response.

-MeiliSearch API only accepts JSON format.<br>
+MeiliSearch API only accepts JSON format.
 In case of a [document addition](/references/documents.md#add-or-replace-documents), only an array of objects is expected.

 The `400 - Invalid data` response probably means that your data is not in an expected format.